 2) Geomechanical strength, deformability and seismic properties of hydrate bearing sediments and numerical analysis

-Laboratory experiments will be conducted to assess the impacts of hydrate formation and dissociation on the mechanical properties and stability of unconsolidated sediments, and to provide information for the enhancement/development of computational models .
-An initial assessment of current constraints on geomechanical (mechanical stiffness, shear strength, and time-dependent behavior), geophysical (seismic velocity and attenuation), and index properties (porosity, permeability, gas saturation/distribution, and hydrate saturation/distribution) will be performed to determine which of these are the most critical for the planned numerical simulation activities.
-An experimental plan to acquire the needed data will be developed based on that initial assessment by using laboratory synthesized samples for different hydrate formation modes and for lithologies representative of sealing formations.
-A constitutive model will be developed based on the obtained property data to describe the experimentally-observed stress-strain behavior as a function of index properties.
-All experimental data and their relationships will be incorporated into the Thermal-Hydrological-Mechanical (THM) model and the Finite Element Heat and Mass (FEHM) numerical simulator code to simulate the impact of large-scale gas production from hydrate reservoirs on geomechanical stability of hydrate-bearing sediments and seal formation.
+Laboratory experiments are being conducted to assess the impacts of hydrate formation and dissociation on the mechanical properties and stability of unconsolidated sediments and to provide information for the enhancement/ development of computational models of the mechanical stability of hydrate-bearing sediments that are subjected to gas production.
+An initial assessment of current constraints on geomechanical (mechanical stiffness and shear strength) geophysical (seismic velocity and attenuation) and index properties (porosity, permeability, gas saturation/distribution, and hydrate saturation/distribution) is in progress to determine which of these are most critical for the planned numerical simulation activities.
+On the basis of the property data obtained, a plasticity-based constitutive model is being developed to describe the experimentally-observed stress-strain behavior as a function of methane hydrate saturation All the experimental data and their relationships will be incorporated into a selected Thermal-Hydrological-Mechanical (THM) model code to simulate the impact of large-scale gas production from hydrate reservoirs on geomechanical stability of hydrate-bearing sediments and seal formation.

 3) Experimental characterization of CO2-CH4 hydrate conversion

-Field test results from the recently completed ConocoPhillips hydrate gas exchange test are expected to identify experimental validation and support needs to improve interpretation and understanding of the complicated field data.
-Laboratory experimental support will be provided through this effort and is expected to include a study on the feasibility of injecting carbon dioxide (CO2) to replace methane (CH4) in natural reservoirs and kinetic measurements of the exchange processes.
-The experiments will examine the (1) effect of free water and mixed gases on CO2 or mixed gas hydrate formation and (2) kinetic mechanisms of CO2-CH4 hydrate conversion and CH4 hydrate reformation during exchange within the deep CH4 hydrate stability zone.
-Multiple experiments will consider the different materials for porous media, various composition of injection gases (e.g., CH4, CO2, N2), and permeability and grain size heterogeneity to explore the impacts of these conditions on CO2-CH4 exchange efficiency.
+Field test results from the recently completed ConocoPhillips hydrate gas exchange test are expected to identify experimental validation and support needs that will improve interpretation and understanding of the complicated field data.
+Laboratory experimental support will be provided through this effort and is expected to include a study to determine the feasibility of injecting CO2 to replace CH4 in natural reservoirs and the kinetic measurements of the exchange processes.
+The experiments will examine (1) the effect of the presence of free water and mixed gases on CO2 or mixed gas hydrate formation, (2) kinetic mechanisms of the formation of CO2-CH4 hydrate conversion and CH4 hydrate reformation during exchange within the deep CH4 hydrate stability zone, and (3) an exchange mechanism study using Raman spectroscopy.
+Multiple experiments will consider the use of different materials for porous media, the composition of various injection gases (e.g., CH4, CO2, N2), and heterogeneity in permeability and grain sizes to explore impacts of these conditions on CO2-CH4 exchange efficiency.

 4) Methane production from laboratory-formed hydrate bearing sands simulating in situ gas production conditions

-Laboratory core-scale gas production tests will be conducted that mimic in situ (hydrate-relevant) conditions for gas production using medical and industrial CT scanners for experimental visualization.
-Tests will replicate in situ gas production conditions through the use of water-backed constant pressure boundary conditions and predetermined differences in pressure between two boundary conditions, which will represent a depressurization-based production approach.
-Most experimental simulations of gas production to date have been conducted under closed boundary conditions on one end and varying pressure differential.
+Laboratory core-scale gas production tests that mimic in situ (hydrate-relevant) conditions for gas production will be conducted using medical and industrial CT scanners for experimental visualization.
+Tests will achieve in situ gas production conditions through the use of water-backed constant pressure boundary conditions and a predetermined difference in pressure between two boundary conditions, which will represent a depressurization-based production approach.
+Most experimental simulations of gas production to date have been conducted under closed boundary conditions on one end with pressure differential.
 Wave speed measurements taken during hydrate formation and dissociation will be analyzed and integrated with tomographic images to investigate modeling issues regarding hydrate morphology and heterogeneity.

-Core-scale CO2 formation injection rates and CO2-CH4 exchange experiments will also be performed.
+Core-scale CO2 formation and CO2-CH4 exchange experiments will be also performed.
 Mixed gas injection (CO2-N2) will be performed to compare the effectiveness of individual gases on produced CH4 .
 The experimental activities will be performed in conjunction with numerical simulations in an effort to crosscheck and validate the mixed Hydrate Reservoir Simulation (HydrateResSim or HRS) code.

 Thermal and geomechanical properties are currently predominantly measured or estimated using non-hydrate bearing sediment properties.
 Properties obtained using actual hydrate-bearing sediments will provide important input into hydrate property databases and contribute to improvement of reservoir-scale production modeling predictions of system behavior.

-A literature review on thermal, geomechanical, and index l properties is being conducted to determine which parameters are least-well constrained and most critical for the planned numerical simulation activities.
-Various experimental setups, including those necessary for gas exchange tests and the thermal conductivity test, geomechanics test, and gas production test, are in the final fabrication stage.
-Each test will be linked with a CT scanner with resolutions dependent on the specific requirements of each test.
+Researchers are conducting a literature review on thermal, geomechanical, and index l properties to determine which parameters are least-well constrained and most critical for the planned numerical simulation activities.
+Various experimental setups?including those necessary for gas exchange tests and the thermal conductivity test, geomechanics test, and gas production test?are in final the fabrication stage.
+Each test will be linked with a CT scanner with required resolutions dependent on the specific needs of each test.
 Additionally, a Raman spectrometer will be installed on the reaction vessel (optical observation) to identify gas consumption and generation during gas exchange tests.